wo3kie/cxxDojo/README.md

 **correlation.cpp**
 Implement a function to calculate the correlation between two collections using.

+**covariance.cpp**
+Implement a function to calculate the covariance between two collections.

 **echo.server/echo.client**
 Implement simple echo server and text line based client to work with server.
 ```{r, engine='bash'}